hashgraph/hedera-improvement-proposal/HIP/hip-0000-zero-token-operations.md

 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during the discussion.

+When we deprecate farms in our farm contracts by giving them a weighting of 0, the network rejects 0 units in these operations, forcing contract developers to include special cases that would not be necessary on most networks.
+Currently, all 'SafeHederaTokenService' calls (meaning they require HederaResponseCode.SUCCESS) must be qualified with a statement `if(amount > 0)`, as a 0 amount would result in HederaResponseCode.INVALID_TOKEN_MINT_AMOUNT or similar.

+Importantly, ERC20 token standard allows for 0 amount mint, burn, transfer, etc.

 ## User stories

 As a solidity developer, I would like to send 0 tokens in my smart contracts.